By Ng Jing Ting (20A13A) and Sarah Lok (20A03A)

 This is a place where the past meets the present: a new secondary forest and other flora have overgrown the erstwhile Hainan Village, whilst the latest fauna protection methods are nestled in popular animal haunts.

 If you’ve ever played Shadow of the Tomb Raider or Jungle Ruins (as we have), chances are that you’ll find this park bringing their rustic settings to life—as we made our way into the park, the ruins of antique tiles and long-collapsed pillars could be glimpsed among the shaded greenery.
 These tiles and pillars had once graced the demolished houses of their Hainanese inhabitants; now, they stand in the former glory of those abodes, testaments to a time long past.
-It was a rather intriguing sight to behold: us teenagers who grew up in a rather sheltered urban setting have never come across the remains of a former village—let alone in a park.
+It was a rather intriguing sight to behold, for us teenagers who grew up in a rather sheltered urban setting have never come across the remains of a former village—let alone in a park.

 These architectural remnants are more than just old, mossy brick and mortar: they offer us insight into the ways of life of the former residents of the Hainan village, many of whom would be our grandparents’ age by now.
 A particular villager of note would be Mr Looi Im Heok, a champion motorcycle racer who founded Looi’s Motor in 1961.
 Moreover, we found it interesting that the first Formula One race was held here, and the track—albeit less winding than our current Marina Bay Street Circuit—now serves as the park’s footpath outline.